ariellavi/Basketball-Analytics/README.md

 # Basketball-Analytics

-Repo for all algorithms and scraping methods I have worked with thus far.
+Repo for all algorithms, scraping methods, and organization methods I have worked with thus far.

+All data is taken from: https://www.basketball-reference.com/